 Homemade Lacto-Fermented Horseradish

-- 1 cup of scrubbed, peeled and chopped horseradish root
+- 1 cup horseradish root scrubbed, peeled and chopped

 Have you ever made your own horseradish?
 What’s your favorite way to use it?